rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 Instead, it should:

-- route confidently where the atlas is frozen
+- route confidently where the Atlas is frozen
 - stay explicit where fit remains medium or edge-sensitive
 - preserve confidence discipline
 - preserve evidence discipline
 - preserve patchable uncertainty where it is structurally real

 This is one reason Negative Space v1 is not optional.

 It protects the adapter layer from becoming rhetorically overconfident.

 ---

-## 13. Operational handoff rule
+## 13. Operational handoff rule 📎

 When entering a new working context, the correct order is: